Adeel-Musaa/About-Me/README.md

 ## 👨‍💻 About Me

+> *"Code is not just syntax — it's the language of solutions."*

 - 🎓 BS Software Engineering @ **Minhaj University, Lahore**
 - 💼 **Full Stack Web Developer** with real-world professional experience
-- 📊 Expanding expertise into **Data Science & AI** — Python, Pandas, ML , DL
+- 📊 Expanding expertise into **Data Science & AI** — Python, Pandas, ML
 - 🌍 **Available for Remote Work** — flexible with time zones
 - 🤝 Open to **Freelance, Contract & Full-time Remote Opportunities**
 - ⚡ I build fast, clean, and scalable solutions that actually work